DimitrisPatiniotis/house_valuation/README.md

 ## Overview

 This project contains a complete house price estimator for the city of Piraeus.
-It came into fruition in the context of a machine learning excercise and should be treated as such.
+It came to fruition in the context of a machine learning excercise and should be treated as such.

 ## Getting Started